nwpointer/three-landscape/README.md

 ## Contributing:

 ### before publishing
-run build
+npm run build
-copy readme over so it shows up on gh & npm cd into package npm publish
+npm publish -w package

 ### testing npm packages
 npm link does not work due to the use of peer dependencies.
 Use pack & install instead